mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 Serverless programming (sometimes referred to as Nanoservices) is gaining popularity day by day.
 All major cloud vendors have Serverless computing platforms.
 Serverless computing sometimes also called FaaS (Function-as-a-Service).

-If a project is a collection of Microserivces, chances are a few of those microservices fit right as Nanoservices or a remote Nanoservice(serverless) dependency may exist.
+If a project is a collection of Microserivces, chances are a few of those microservices fit right as Nanoservices or a remote Nanoservice (serverless) dependency may exist.
 And then that project can be a combination of Microservices-Nanoservices.

 TDD (Test Driven Development) is essential to tackle the complexity and communication between services.
-Consumer-Driven-Contracts are handy and reduce the dependency on other services.
+Consumer-Driven-Contracts are handy and reduce the dependency on other services during development.

-From a developers point of view what matters is the programming language, Development Framework, and ease of testing and deployment.
+From a developers point of view what matters is the programming language, development Framework, and ease of testing and deployment.

-In this blog post I am trying to address the development part of DevOps with a simple Microserivce-to-Nanoservice style project by taking advantage of Spring Cloud Framework.
+In this blog post I am trying to address the Dev part of DevOps with a simple Microserivce-to-Nanoservice style project by taking advantage of Spring Cloud Framework.

 # What are all "good to know"?
 Familiarity with following Spring Frameworks is good to know.